top of page

-The Arktika is an impressive engineering feat that plays a vital role in ensuring safe travel through icy waters.
-This vessel not only guides ships through dangerous Arctic routes but also assists scientific research missions, highlighting its diverse usefulness and significance in promoting maritime safety and expanding our knowledge of polar regions.
+Arktika is an impressive engineering feat that plays a vital role in ensuring safe travel through icy waters.
+This vessel not only guides ships through dangerous Arctic routes but also assists scientific research missions, highlighting her diverse usefulness and significance in promoting maritime safety and expanding our knowledge of polar regions.

 NS Arktika: An Overview